Reviewable/Reviewable/docs/repositories.md

 }
 ```
 If a webhook request fails the error will be displayed to repository admins on the corresponding review page.
 (The error message returned by your server will technically be accessible to anyone with pull permissions on the repo; however, the webhook URL itself will never be disclosed.)

+Note that archived reviews will not generally update their state even if relevant events occur, and hence will not trigger the webhook.

 #### `disableGitHubApprovals`
 A boolean that, if true, will disable the “Approve” and “Request changes” options when publishing via Reviewable.
 This can be useful to prevent confusion if your condition uses some other values (e.g., LGTMs) to determine completion, but note that users will still be able to publish approving and blocking reviews directly via GitHub.